JourneySculptor/calculation_api/README.md

 # Calculation API

 An enhanced API for performing basic and advanced math operations, built using FastAPI.
-It includes detailed logging, input validation, calculation history tracking, and user authentication.
+It includes detailed logging, input validation, calculation history tracking with timestamps, and user authentication.

 ## Features
 - **Input Validation**: Ensures correctness and prevents invalid values.
 - **Error Handling**: Handles edge cases like division by zero or invalid inputs gracefully.
-- **Calculation History**: Tracks and provides a history of all calculations performed during the application's runtime.
+- **Calculation History with Timestamps**: Tracks and provides a history of all calculations performed during the application's runtime, including the time each operation was performed (Format: `YYYY-MM-DD HH:MM:SS`).
 - **User Authentication**: Protects endpoints by requiring a valid token for access.
 - **Comprehensive API Documentation**: Available via FastAPI's Swagger UI.